SalmonMode/PyPCOM/doc/components.rst

 :py:class:`PageComponent` methods/attributes.

-Enterring Text
+Entering Text
 --------------

-Enterring text is easy.
+Entering text is easy.
 For a given component, the locator just needs to point to the actual `input` element, and then you can invoke :py:func:`~selenium.webdriver.remote.webelement.WebElement.send_keys` through the `=` operator like this::